convince-project/scan/scan_book/src/manual/interface.md

-The traces produced during verification are saved in a `./traces_NN/` directory, with `NN` progressive indexing, and further classified into `success/`, `failure/` and `undetermined/` sub-directories based on the outcome of the execution.
+The traces produced during verification are saved in a `./traces_NN/` directory, with `NN` progressive indexing, and further classified into `success/`, `failure/` and `undetermined/` sub-directories based on the listed properties and the outcome of the execution.
+It is possible to pass no properties at all, in which case completed executions will always be considered successful.
+Regardless of the specified properties, SCAN will try to execute the model all the way to completion (as opposed to verification, in which executions are interrupted as soon as the outcome of the properties is determined).
 Traces are saved into `gz`-compressed `csv` format.

-Since traces can take up a large amount of disk space, care is recommended when running this command.
+__WARNING:__ Since traces can take up a large amount of disk space, care is recommended when running this command.